 The Gusen Branch Camp

 Gusen concentration camp after the liberation, May 1945 (photo credits: US National Archives and Records Administration)While planning for the Mauthausen concentration camp, the SS also acquired granite quarries in Gusen, which lay a few kilometres away.
 In April 1940 the first prisoners were housed permanently in this camp.
 Gusen, which from now on was classed as a branch of the Mauthausen concentration camp, was originally conceived with a capacity of around 6,000 inmates, larger than that of the main camp in Mauthausen.
 At first the SS transferred mainly Polish and Spanish concentration camp prisoners from Mauthausen to Gusen.
 As in Mauthausen, initially most were used as forced labourers in the quarries.
 In particular in the years 1940 to 1942, the prisoners were killed systematically in their thousands, or they died as a result of the murderous conditions.
-In 1941 the number of deaths in the Gusen branch camp was several times that in Mauthausen.
+In 1941 the number of deaths in the Gusen branch camp was several times as high as in Mauthausen.

 As part of the growing use of concentration camp prisoners as forced labourers in the arms industry, in 1943 two large arms companies moved parts of their production to the Gusen concentration camp.
 Steyr-Daimler-Puch AG, the largest arms company in the ‘Ostmark’, now produced guns here and the Messerschmitt GmbH company, a major aeroplane manufacturer in the German Reich, made aeroplane parts.
 For prisoners assigned directly to arms production, conditions now improved and for a time mortality in the camp sank.